eprev/wirejs/README.md

 # Wire.js

 Tiny service for Raspberry Pi, that monitors connected to the board 1-Wire devices and writes its data to Graphite.
-Requires Node.js 6+.

 ![Grafana](grafana.png)